ddaaggeett/whiteSocket/README.md

 BIG PICTURE:

-Blooprint.xyz is a new input system.
-It collects image data of handwriting/drawing, and not only does it save the written data -> it makes it EDITABLE.
+Blooprint.xyz is a new input system generating a database of image data of handwriting/drawing.
+Not only does it save the written data -> it makes it EDITABLE.
 This editable functionality is the foundation to what we can turn into a handwriting documentation system.
 Significance: intellectual property profile maintenance.
 Imagine the applications ... :)  I'd like to ultimately use this data for AI applications in handwritten documentation, but we'll cross that bridge...

 Handwriting/sketching/doodling are all crucial in the development of any intellectual project.
 The unfortunate thing about handwriting is that it's analog.
 There are technology projects currently out there that collect handwriting on a whiteboard to save its image state, which is awesome to share what someone writes down.
 This, however, only produces static/non-editable data. (there’s also Smartboard technologies, which, I believe they’re using what they have in the worst way possible...just an extension of the desktop...C’MON!
 Plus,  their base model product is around $5000, so if competition comes down to price in the marketplace, well, goodbye Smartboard)

 Pixel manipulation is used to precisely align input image to output orientation.
 Projected image and camera capture are not perfectly in line, so the output image needs to account for the transformation from the input image.
 See mathematics demonstrating algebraic functionality of input to output transformation (see Calibration.java).
-This transformation is what allows intended handwriting/drawing by the designer (user) to be maintained.
+This transformation is what allows intended handwriting/drawing by the designer (user) to be maintained (It will eventually be more clear to follow: in the process of commenting the source code).

 Text by typing on keyboard is an added convenience.
-User is able to dictate position of new text location and edit text however necessary to supplement hand designs
+User is able to dictate position of new text location and edit text however necessary to supplement hand designs .

 With every Blooprint.xyz account comes options to share work publicly, or keep work private.
 There are levels of privacy.
 Shared work (open-sourced) is displayed to individuals with access to Blooprint.xyz accounts on the internet.
 Designer works with Blooprint.xyz software with the data collecting hardware.
 This data collected is then stored for redisplay on either another blooprint station, or on a basic internet browser with user's ability to comment endlessly on blooprints shared publicly. this is the part of the project that is free for the user who is not technically using the Blooprint.xyz software project.
 They're indirectly contributing to the user base.